 Employees who work remotely need to be treated as part of the team.

 Out of sight, out of mind.
 That’s the biggest risk for remote workers.
 To help them feel like a part of the team, include remote workers in regular meetings, teambuilding activities and even social gatherings online.
-According to TINYpulse, when asked to rate their relationship with coworkers on a scale of 1 to 10, remote workers scored 7.88 compared to 8.47 for onsite workers.
+According to TINYpulse, when asked to rate their relationship with coworkers on a scale of 1 to 10, remote workers scored 7.88 (PDF) compared to 8.47 for onsite workers.
 Use video conferencing to keep remote and in-office relationships strong.
 A study by Lifesize showed that 99.2 percent of respondents said video conferencing is an effective way to build relationships with remote workers.
 To improve the audio quality of those calls, give your remote employees an iFidelity Sideswipe NFC Bluetooth® Speaker.
 It looks great in their workspace and delivers crisp sound with or without wires.

 Daily contact is key to engaging remote employees.

 The most important aspect to successfully managing remote employees is communication.
-In the TINYpulse study, over half the workers—52 percent—said they had contact with their direct supervisor at least once a day.
+In the TINYpulse study, over half the workers—52 percent (PDF)—said they had contact with their direct supervisor at least once a day.
 For many people, this is via email, chatrooms or phone calls.
 Video chat works well because it’s the closest thing to personal interaction.
 To make the interactions smooth, give remote employees the incredibly portable Taffy Microphone Flat Wire Ear Buds, perfect for audio conferencing while on the go.
 If they spend more time at their home desk, they might prefer a hands-free Media Lounger.

 Engage remote employees with recognition.